 I am not a doctor and my advice is only a ‘been there, tried this’ approach.
 You should always consult your doctor to rule out a medical as well as a physical reason.

 Please note: This post contains affiliate links.
 If you click on them, I may be compensated with no extra cost to you.
-That is how I run this blog!
+You can read a detailed version of my disclosure here.

 What Potty Training Really Means: